 We found that the 1000bp-window encompassing the fru polymorphism (red dashed line) exhibits unusually high levels of polymorphism and local LD relative to the genome-wide average (Fig. 1A,B).
 This was true both in the RAL population (upper 2nd percentile of nucleotide diversity; upper 12th percentile of Tajima’s D; upper 5th percentile of Kelly’s ZnS), and in the ZI population (upper 5th percentile of nucleotide diversity; upper 11th percentile of Tajima’s D; upper 9th percentile of Kelly’s ZnS).
 A haplotype network constructed using SNPs situated in close proximity (<80bp; see Fig. 1A) to the fru polymorphism using polymorphism data from RAL and ZI reflects these patterns.
 Thus, it can be seen that haplotypes clearly cluster into allelic classes rather than by population (Fig. 1C).
 In other words, alleles linked to the fru polymorphism form the two major haplotypes present across both populations, such that each alternative allele is found at intermediate frequencies in both populations.
 Given the large evolutionary distances between the RAL and ZI populations used in the construction of the haplotype network, this is suggestive evidence that the fru polymorphism is under balancing selection.
 We therefore performed further experiments to test this hypothesis.

-Frequency dynamics of fru alleles

-We first tested whether fru polymorphism is under balancing selection by tracking the frequency of the S allele over time in populations initiated at either high initial frequencies of the S allele (‘High-S’, 90%) or low initial frequencies of S (‘Low-S’, 10%) (Fig. 2A).
-Considering all cages together, the frequency of the S allele increased over time, and thus a significant positive time effect was observed (χ12=58.80, P<0.001).
-Nevertheless, importantly, we also found that ‘High-S’ populations experienced a consistent decrease in S allele frequency over time (mean frequency=70.5% after 4 months) while ‘Low-S’ populations saw a consistent increase in S allele frequency (mean frequency=29.3%) (Fig. 2B).
-Consequently, a significant time-by-treatment interaction was observed (χ12=154.52, P<0.001).

 Effect of fru alleles on sex-specific fitness